 Far from being the poor relation of traditional publishing, there are now more self-publishing options than ever, from services modelled on the familiar ‘publishing journey’ to more ‘pick-and-mix’ approaches like ours – and all of them take the DIY author seriously.
 Gone are the old vanity presses and whiffs of condescension.
 Now it’s all about people’s right to have their voices heard, and that’s a positive and refreshing feeling.

 One of the big stumbling-blocks for the authors I spoke to this year was marketing.
 That’s one major area where people don’t want to cut costs, and rightly so.
 No matter how hard you’re prepared to work, nothing can replace personal contacts and relationships.
 I even chatted with some writers who had worked in marketing themselves, but they were still looking for an extra leg-up to help their book or series stand out from the crowd.
 If that’s something you’re interested in, please get in touch for a no-obligation chat!

-I’m not much of a salesperson – the reason I enjoy the London Book Fair so much is that I can relax, be myself and just talk with writers about their work.
-This year I was accompanied by the great team of Vibz and Nina, and we certainly don’t stand on our dignity – I had my baby daughter with me this year (only a twinkle in my eye at last year’s fair), and conducted at least three meetings sitting on the floor!
+I’m not much of a salesperson; the reason I enjoy the London Book Fair so much is that I can relax and just talk with writers about their work.
+This year I was accompanied by the great team of Vibz and Nina; and we certainly don’t stand on our dignity.
+I had my baby daughter with me this year (only a twinkle in my eye at last year’s fair), and conducted at least three meetings sitting on the floor!
 I hope most people we meet appreciate our honest approach and that our range of services and helpful attitude speak for themselves.

 Help For Writers is proudly powered by WordPress